-Employee participation in any near-miss program is vital, however it can be challenging to get workers to conform to change especially when it can be time consuming or seem unnecessary.
+Employee participation in any near-miss program is vital, however, it can be challenging to get workers to conform to change especially when it can be time-consuming or seem unnecessary.
 All workers regardless of their role have a long list of tasks to complete on a daily/weekly basis, how can you make near-miss reporting quick and easy to lodge to ensure workers can continue with their day?

 The solution – Technology to be introduced to document all the relevant information and to educate workers on why this is important.
-It needs to be quick and easy with the ability to add images, videos, location, manager etc from any device.
-This will also help with reporting at a Manager, location or board level.
+It needs to be quick and easy with the ability to add images, videos, location, manager, etc from any device.
+This will also help with reporting at a Manager, location, or board level.

-A near-miss is defined as an “unplanned event that did not result in an injury, illness or damage – but had the potential to do so”.
+A near-miss is defined as an “unplanned event that did not result in an injury, illness, or damage – but had the potential to do so”.

-Both terms are used when reporting incidents, events and/or failure within the workplace.
+Both terms are used when reporting incidents, events, and/or failure within the workplace.

 Not all organizations understand the purpose of near-miss reporting, or it may not be a fixed process to follow when an incident arises.
-The benefits near-miss reporting can bring to an organization allows the cultural clues and assess their processes and procedures to determine how to prevent the ‘near-misses’ from happening in the future or turning seriously with an incident or fatality.
+The benefits near-miss reporting can bring to an organization allow the cultural clues and assess their processes and procedures to determine how to prevent the ‘near-misses’ from happening in the future or turning seriously with an incident or fatality.

 As organizations move through their safety culture maturity the issue of near-miss reporting raises its head.
-A mature organization has a culture which tracks near-misses, examines how and why the near-miss happened, then puts in controls to minimize or eliminate the risk.
+A mature organization has a culture that tracks near-misses, examines how and why the near-miss happened, then puts in controls to minimize or eliminate the risk.
 However not all organizations understand the purpose of near-miss reporting, or even if they say they do, they may fail to communicate benefits that reporting near-misses can bring to the safety of the organization.